June 24 - 28, 2019

 Shane Brown has been teaching and directing theater in the Magic Valley for twenty years.
 He has served as president of the Idaho Speech Arts Teachers Association, and as their representative on the board of directors for the Idaho High School Activities Association, as well as being named Drama Teacher of the Year twice for the state of Idaho.
 He was a member of the Ashland Center for Theater Studies at Southern Oregon University, where he did his graduate work in theater.
-He currently teaches theater and English at the College of Southern Idaho and serves on the board of directors for the Random Acts of Theater.
+He currently teaches theater and Education at the College of Southern Idaho.

 Jules is a Writer with a capital W. She’s written everything from prose to how-to books, scripts to press releases.
 She’s worked as a copywriter for Star Moose Creative, has published short stories in Outlet, M Review, and Metaphor Magazine, and read her work in Portland’s ArtBeat Festival as well as Weber State’s Literature Conference.
 She’s run creative writing workshops for National Novel Writing Month, and had several blogs under her belt, not to mention a short film or two she scripted running around on YouTube.
 Also, lots of fan fiction, though she’ll never let you read it.